ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftAccelerationMode.rst

 IAircraftAccelerationMode
 =========================

-.. py:class:: IAircraftAccelerationMode
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftAccelerationMode

    object

    Interface used to set the Acceleration Mode for the Advanced Acceleration Model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftAccelerationMode

 Overview
 --------